 from your cat can get into human bodies from the infectious larvae of

 the worm.
-The larvae can be found in your kitty's feces.
-If you have contact with the feces, you can get hookworm.
+The larvae can be found in your kitty's feces, so if you have contact with the feces, you can get hookworm.

 The larvae directly penetrate your skin at the point of contact.
 The contact is usually with feces-contaminated soil, sand, or kitty litter (often through bare feet).